 SELL: YES (~$300 – $11,00)

-I have have known Kelin Zhang, the owner and violin maker of the shop for quite some time.
-He makes high-end violins and has a variety of student instruments as well.
+I have have known Rozanne, the owner of the shop for quite some time.
+She has a variety of student instruments.
 Several of my young students rent or own instruments from this shop.
-Kelin usually has all small-size instruments in stock all the time.
+Rozanne usually has all small-size instruments in stock.
 They have a renting program, as well.

 If you started music lessons in grade one, or played the recorder in kindergarten, thank your parents and teachers.
 Those lessons you dreaded — or loved — helped develop your brain.
 The younger you started music lessons, the stronger the connections in your brain.